 Police cars were a very rare sight indeed, especially out in the villages.
 What Police cars there were, were Wolsely Saloons, and MG.
 Two-seater sports cars ~ all of them were painted plain black.
 Except for Mr (Sgt.)
 Paris's in Otford, he was occasionally seen driving a Ford 8 (8 Horse Power - side valve engine).
 They did not have a siren nor did they have flashing lights.
 What they did have, however, was a small chromium bell mounted on the front bumper, which operated electrically.
 The bell wasn't very loud.

 Civilian ambulances were white, or cream.
-They had the same bell as Police cars, whilst fire-engines usually had a large brass bell, which had a rope dangling from the clanger, and wich was rung earnestly by hand by one of the crew on board the
+They had the same bell as Police cars, whilst fire-engines usually had a large brass bell, which had a rope dangling from the clanger, and wich was rung earnestly by hand by one of the crew on board the engine.
+It was louder, and subject to the enthusiasm of the crew, could be made to sound quit urgent.
+The fire vehicles were paineted the usual red.

 There was no 999 emergency telephone system.
 With most phones you couldn't dial anyway, but had to ask the operator for the emergency services.